TejasViswa/PIC10A_Disc_2C/Week_2/Exercises.md

 ```

 ## Question 2
 Write a program that reads two times in military format (0900, 1730) and prints the number of hours and minutes between the two times.
 Here is a sample run.
-User input is in boldface.
 ```
 Please enter the first time: 0900
 Please enter the second time: 1730